 We serve intensely competitive markets that are characterized by price erosion, rapid technological change, and competition from major domestic and international companies.
 This intense competition could result in pricing pressures, lower sales, reduced margins, and lower market share.
 Any movement away from high-quality, custom designed, feature rich interface solutions to lower priced alternatives would adversely affect our business.
 Some of our competitors, particularly in the markets for iAppliances and other electronic devices, have greater market recognition, larger customer bases, and substantially greater financial, technical, marketing, distribution, and other resources than we possess and that afford them competitive advantages.
 As a result, they may be able to devote greater resources to the promotion and sale of products, to negotiate lower prices for raw materials and components, to deliver competitive products at lower prices, and to introduce new product solutions and respond to customer requirements more quickly than we can.
-Our competitive position could suffer if one or more of our customers decide to design and manufacture their own interfaces, to contract with our competitors, or to use alternative technologies.
+Our competitive position could suffer if one or more of our customers determine not to utilize our custom engineered, total solutions approach and instead decide to design and manufacture their own interfaces, to contract with our competitors, or to use alternative technologies.